-Diving into a new career or data driven role can seem daunting, and your first question might simply be how.
+Diving into a new career in data analytics or data driven role can seem daunting, and your first question might simply be “how?”.
 As our Level students and alumni embark on their own unique pathways with data, we make it a priority to keep up with and share their stories so that you can get an idea of how you might start yours.

 Recently, I had the chance to sit down with Level alum, Matt Serio, to talk about his experience and current role as a Logistics Analyst.
-Matt’s journey reflects the full Level experience, starting with the Introductory program and moving through the Core program, and now, ultimately, culminating with the MPSA.
+Matt’s journey reflects the full Level experience, starting with the introductory program in Boston and moving through the intermediate program online, and now, ultimately, culminating with his enrollment in the Master’s of Professional Studies in Analytics program.

 Could you tell us a bit about your educational and professional background?
 What made you decide to take the Level bootcamps?